divamgupta/stable-diffusion-tensorflow/README.md

 # Stable Diffusion in TensorFlow / Keras

-A Keras / Tensorflow implementation of Stable Diffusion.

-The weights were ported from the original implementation.
+Stable Diffusion is a latent text-to-image diffusion model.
+This is an unofficial implementation in `TensorFlow 2 (Keras)` of Stable Diffusion model.
+The weights were ported from the [original](https://github.com/CompVis/stable-diffusion) implementation.

-## Colab Notebooks
+## Quick Start

 The easiest way to try it out is to use one of the Colab notebooks: